mike-logic/DNSmo/README.md

 ---

-## 🧠 What the Worker does
+## 🧠 What the Worker Does

-- Serves `/federation.json` with federation metadata
+- Serves `/federation.json` to advertise federation support
-- Accepts signed posts via `POST /publish`
+- Accepts signed JSON payloads via `POST /publish`
-- Stores posts in memory (not persistent)
+- Stores posts in memory (can be upgraded to Cloudflare KV)
-- Serves `GET /resolve/{zone}` with current records
+- Responds to `GET /resolve/{zone}` with current records

 ---